 Current treatments for Alzheimer's do not stop disease progression, so the search for effective alternatives is ongoing.
 Some researchers hope that targeting amyloid buildup might make it possible to stop Alzheimer's in its tracks.

 Many scientists are on the hunt for a vaccine, including Dr. Roger Rosenberg, founding director of the Alzheimer's Disease Center at UT Southwestern in Dallas, TX.

 Earlier studies demonstrated that introducing antibodies to amyloid proteins significantly reduces protein buildup.
 In the early 2000s, scientists used this knowledge to create a vaccine.
-However, when they tested the vaccine in humans, it caused inflammation in the brains of 6 percent of the participants, making it too dangerous to be usable.
+However, when they tested the vaccine in humans, it caused inflammation in the brains of

 Since then, scientists have focused on developing a way to produce antibodies that bind to Alzheimer's proteins without triggering the T-cell response that led to brain inflammation.

 In Dr. Rosenberg's latest paper, he describes a new approach.
 His team started by injecting DNA coding for amyloid into the skin rather than the muscle.
 The injected cells created a three-molecule chain of beta-amyloid (ab42).